 The staff of the Churchill Hotel will welcome you with the conviviality that characterizes them.
 A modern and contemporary hotel where you will have the impression of going back in time.
 You will discover the riches of the medieval city of Bayeux.
 Also take advantage of new dining areas where you can enjoy delicious food and desserts.
 The hotel also offers a buffet breakfast.
 The Churchill Hotel is immersed in a cozy atmosphere where historical references rub shoulders with its contemporary spirit.
 To bring you even more comfort, the hotel offers a daily shuttle to Mont Saint Michel from downtown Bayeux.

 It is a pleasant stay that you will spend within the establishment.
 Indeed, you will find yourself in the heart of the Bayeux protected sector and near Notre-Dame cathedral.
 The streets and banks of the Aure are waiting for you to tell their stories.
 Also take a detour to the Bayeux Tapestry Museum and the D-Day landing beaches, all of which are not far from the Churchill Hotel.

 Discover the Museum of the Battle of Normandy

-Dive back into the Battle of Normandy
+Immerse Yourself in the Battle of Normandy

-Good things to know about visiting the Museum of the Battle of Normandy
+Important Information for Visiting the Museum of the Battle of Normandy

 Car service from Charles de Gaulle Airport to Bayeux